 Marc D. Beer, Executive Chairman, Director.
 Mr. Marc Beer has served as the Chairman of the Board of Managers of Biote since January 2021.
 Mr. Beer has also served as the Chairman of the Board of Origami Surgical LLC since April 2020 and as the Chairman of the Board of LumeNXT LLC since August 2018 as well.
-Prior to that, Mr. Beer co-founded Renovia Inc. in August 2016, where he previously held the positions of Chairman of the Board and Chief Executive Officer and continues to serve as a strategic advisor.
-Before starting Renovia Inc., Mr. Beer was the Chairman of the Board of Minerva Neurosciences, Inc. (NASDAQ:NERV) from December 2013 to January 2018.
+Prior to that, Mr. Beer co-founded Renovia Inc. in August 2016, where he previously held the positions of Chairman of the Board of Minerva Neurosciences, Inc. (NASDAQ:NERV) from December 2013 to January 2018.
 Mr. Beer holds a BS from Miami University.
 Mr. Beer is qualified to serve as a director due to his significant leadership background and industry experience.